Connect with an Advisor to explore program requirements, curriculum, transfer credit process, and financial aid options.

 Lisa Phillips Link

-Shannon Pickett began her career with Purdue Global in 2020.
+Shannon Pickett began her career with Purdue Global in 2021.
 Pickett has served in a variety of positions including professor of addictions and general psychology courses, mentorship, and Psi Chi faculty advisor.
 Her experience and specializations include advocacy for children and adolescent within the school system, dual-diagnosis care, and working with a diverse client population ranging from preschool-aged children through adulthood.

 Certifications: Licensed Mental Health Counselor (LMHC)

-Honors and Achievements: Alpha Kappa Delta Honor Society, 2007; Psi Chi Honor Society, 2007; Chi Sigma Iota, 2009; Golden Key International, 2013; and The National Society of Leadership and Success, 2018.
+Honors and Achievements: Alpha Kappa Delta Honor Society, 2007; Psi Chi Honor Society, 2007; Chi Sigma Iota, 2009; Golden Key International, 2013; and the National Society of Leadership and Success, 2018.

 Memberships: American Counseling Association (ACA)

-Research Interests: Factors contributing to the success of online adult learners, motivation, and work/life balance of students.
+Research Interests: Factors contributing to the success of online adult learners, motivation, and work/life balance of students

 Julee Poole teaches in the Graduate Psychology program and she provides service to the university by recruiting community organizations.
-Through the Purdue University Global partnership program, these community organizations offer employment opportunities to students and alumni.
+Through the Purdue Global partnership program, these community organizations offer employment opportunities to students and alumni.
 Additionally, these organizations provide field experience opportunities for students.
 Finally, employees and their immediate family members of the community organizations qualify for tuition discounts at Purdue Global.

-Education: PhD Psychology, Family Psychology concentration, Capella University; MS Mental Health Counseling, Austin Peay State University; BS Psychology/Sociology, Austin Peay State University; BS Criminal Justice, Forensic Psychology concentration, Purdue University Global
+Education: PhD Psychology, Family Psychology concentration, Capella University; MS Mental Health Counseling, Austin Peay State University; BS Psychology/Sociology, Austin Peay State University; BS Criminal Justice, Forensic Psychology concentration, Purdue Global

 Certifications: Board-certified life coach; International Association of Trauma Professionals (IATP) Compassion Fatigue Professional